Dubbing Doctor Who into Spanish

 - Venezuela then aired Inside the Spaceship to Planet of Giants from October 1967 to February 1968.
 (The Dalek Invasion of Earth was not available, due to the BBC's arrangement with Terry Nation.
 The Rescue was also not available at that time.)

-- The same "M/E Track" prints for the same seven serials were also supplied in late 1966 / early 1967 to Tunisia, so they could be the first Arabic country to screen the series.
+- The same "M/E Track" tapes for the same seven serials were also supplied in late 1966 / early 1967 to Tunisia, so they could be the first Arabic country to screen the series.
 And as was the case with Venezuela, Tunisia also could not get "M/E Tracks" for The Dalek Invasion of Earth and The Rescue.

 - Venezuela did not air the serials The Dalek Invasion of Earth to The Space Museum until September 1968 to January 1969.
 (They did not screen The Chase.)